Prior to registering for classes each term, students may require academic advising using the procedures established by each college.

 The Semester System

 The academic year is divided into two semesters and one summer term.
-The first semester (fall) begins in late August and ends in December.
-The second semester (spring) begins in January and ends in May.
-Fall term consists of one 10-week session (referred to as Fall II) and the full term.
-Spring term consists of Winter Interim (a term between the end of the fall term and the beginning of the full spring term), one 10-week session (referred to as Spring II) and the full term.
+The first semester begins August and concludes in December.
+The second semester begins in January and concludes in May.
+The fall semester consists of one 10-week session (referred to as Fall II) and the full term.
+The spring semester consists of Winter Interim (a term between the end of the fall term and the beginning of the full spring term), one 10-week session (referred to as Spring II) and the full term.
 The summer term consists of Interim session, two five-week summer sessions and one 10-week summer session.
 The summer term begins in mid-May and ends in August.
 The Interim session is the first three weeks of the summer term.
 The University's current academic calendar can be viewed at registrar.ua.edu/academiccalendar.

 Credit for courses completed is awarded in semester credit hours.
 The number of semester credit hours awarded for a course may vary from one academic department to another depending on class hours, contact hours, outside-the-classroom work, practical or experimental work and laboratory work.